User Manual

 The Timeline element is supported in web and mobile applications.

-You can configure the properties of the Timeline element in the Properties panel on the right edge.
+You can configure the properties of the timeline element from the Properties panel on the right side.

-• Options: This is the area where action connections and data binding operations are performed.
-After an action connection is made, new properties are displayed in this field.
+• Options: This is where action links and data binding operations are performed.
+After creating an action link, new properties are displayed in this area.

-In order to use this field, you must first create a table in Datasource and then create SQL Actions.
+To use this area, you must first create a table in the Datasource and then create SQL Actions.

-• Mode: Determines how the Timeline data will be displayed on the screen.
+• Mode: Determines how timeline data is displayed on the screen.
 You can choose from the following options:

 • Right: All events are displayed on the right side.